About Pre-Camp Programs

 Paying for Camp

-Registrants may choose to pay in full or opt for installment billing.
-This is a matter of preference; no discount is associated with one option vs. the other.
+We offer two ways to pay for camp: You can choose to pay in full or opt for installment billing.
+This is a matter of preference; no discount is associated with one payment option vs. the other.

 Whether you opt for installment billing or choose to pay in full, your account balance will be settled by May so you and your camper can focus on what’s most important as summer approaches: camp!